opentext-idol/find/Find-Java-System-Properties.md

 - `spring.datasource.username` - Database username.
 Must have access to the "find" database or permission to create it.
 - `spring.datasource.password` - Database user password.
 - `flyway.enabled` - Set to false to disable automatic schema migration.
 Automatic migration may not be desirable in a clustered deployment.
 - `spring.datasource.platform` - If Flyway is enabled, this is used to choose which migration script dialect to use.
-Can be "h2" (the default) or "maria".
+Can be "h2" (the default) or "mysql".

 ### Clustering